Our Verdict

 Our Analysis and Test Results

-Arc'teryx consistently makes some of the highest-performance winter gear, and the Fission SV is an all-around masterpiece.
+Arc'teryx consistently makes some of the highest-performance winter gear on the market, and the Fission SV is an all-around masterpiece.
 We loved its warmth, weather resistance, and durability.
 It is also lightweight and stylish.

 Performance Comparison